squareTop/murdoch-ict374-assignment-2/README.md

 *** ICT310 comstruct dump end ***
 ```

-## A Note on Claiming Zombie Processes as You Go (Back to Beginning)
+## A Note on Claiming Zombie Processes as You Go

-The background commands, i.e., those with a postfix`&, are not waited for by your shell process in the main loop.
+The background commands, i.e., those with a postfix `&`, are not waited for by your shell process in the main loop.
 As the result once they die they become zombie processes.
 Each zombie process would still take one entry in the Process Table.
 If your shell process does not clean them up they would accumulate over time.
 In theory this could exhaust the Process Table, thus frozen the machine.
 Therefore it is necessary for your shell process to claim (i.e., clean up) those zombie processes as soon as possible.

 The best place to claim the zombies would be in the signal handler for `SIGCHLD`.
 When a process terminates, it sends a `SIGCHLD` to its parent process.
 However since signals are not queued, when a `SIGCHLD` arrives, it is possible that there may be more than one zombie of yours in the system.
 This means your signal handler should try to claim as many zombies as you can.
 This would involve with a loop similar to the following one: